It’s a fruit! It’s a vegetable! Doesn’t matter; it’s

-that many people love this delicious, nutrient-dense food.
-Tomatoes are
+a tomato!
+Across the globe, many people love this delicious, nutrient-dense

-a rich source of vitamins A and C and folic acid, plus they’re loaded
+food.
+Not only are they a rich source of vitamins A and C and folic acid,

-with lycopene and lutein.
-The nutrients and antioxidants found in tomatoes
+they’re also loaded with lycopene and lutein.
+The benefits tomatoes

 Registered dietician Debra Nessel notes that, when cooked, the lycopene